NeurodataWithoutBorders/nwbinspector/.github/CONTRIBUTING.md

 2) Begin your function name with `check_`.
 3) Write a one-line docstring briefly describing the check and its intention.
 4) Use the simplest possible logic for detecting the issue.
+If the applied logic is general to arbitrary Python data types (_e.g._, any numpy array), consider including it in the `utils`.
 5) `if` the issue is detected, `return` an `InspectorMessage` object with an informative `message` detailing what was expected.

 A good example reference is